zg92/pho/README.md

 # Pho

-A command line interface (CLI) for photographers to manage their image post-processing.
+Pho is a command line interface (CLI) for photographers to manage their image post-processing.
+Pho enables simple importing, modification, and exporting of files.
+Currently, image modification is only supported for `.jpg` files.

+A few example use cases are:

+1. Adding a border around images in bulk
+2. Compressing or resizing images in bulk
+3. Getting filtered EXIF data at scale

 ## Installation